SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 dnssec-signzone

-Topic 208: HTTP Services
+## Topic 208: HTTP Services

-208.1 Basic Apache configuration (weight: 4)
+### 208.1 Basic Apache configuration

-Weight	4
+#### Weight	4

-Description	Candidates should be able to install and configure a web server.
+#### Description	Candidates should be able to install and configure a web server.
 This objective includes monitoring the server’s load and performance, restricting client user access, configuring support for scripting languages as modules and setting up client user authentication.
 Also included is configuring server options to restrict usage of resources.
 Candidates should be able to configure a web server to use virtual hosts and customise file access.

 Key Knowledge Areas:

 Apache 2.4 configuration files, terms and utilities